4ian/GDevelop/.github/ISSUE_TEMPLATE/--feature-request.md

 ---
 name: "\U0001F4A1Feature request"
-about: Suggest an idea for this project AFTER discussing it on Discord or
+about: Suggest an idea for this project AFTER discussing it on Discord or Forum first.
-    Forum first.
   We'll create a card for it on the roadmap.
+title: ''
+labels: "✨ enhancement"
+assignees: ''

 ---

 BEFORE opening a new feature request, please make sure that you: